fenago/datascience-machine-learning/labs/lab_4.md

 ### Generating box-and-whisker plots

-Finally, let's look at box-and-whisker plots.
-Remember in the previous chapter, when we talked about percentiles I touched on this a little bit.

-Again, with a box-and-whisker plot, the box represents the two inner quartiles where 50% of your data resides.
-Conversely, another 25% resides on either side of that box; the whiskers (dotted lines in our example) represent the range of the data except for outliers.

-We define outliers in a box-and-whisker plot as anything beyond 1.5 times the interquartile range, or the size of the box.
-So, we take the size of the box times 1.5, and up to that point on the dotted whiskers, we call those parts outer quartiles.
-But anything outside of the outer quartiles is considered an outlier, and that's what the lines beyond the outer quartiles represent.
-That's where we are defining outliers based on our definition with the box-and-whisker plot.

-Some points to remember about box-and-whisker plots:

-- They are useful for visualizing the spread and skew of data
-- The line in the middle of the box represents the median of the data, and the box represents the bounds of the 1st and 3rd quartiles
-- Half of the data exists within the box
-- The "whiskers" indicate the range of the data-except for outliers, which are plotted outside the whiskers.
-- Outliers are 1.5 times or more the interquartile range.

 Now, just to give you an example here, we have created a fake dataset.
 The following example creates uniformly distributed random numbers between -40 and 60, plus a few outliers above 100 and below -100: